JBorrow/interstellar-medium-project/course_notes/advanced_astrophysics.md

 5. Hits detector - noise
 6. We get the image.

-Effects of the Earth's atmosphere
+Effects of the Earth's atmosphere:

 + Absorption
 + Dispersion
 + Emission